-Late one summer night, David and I were booting down the Whitemud Freeway in Edmonton in my old car, a 1937 Oldsmobile.
+Late one summer night, David and I were booting down the Whitemud Freeway in Edmonton in my 1937 Olds.
 Without warning, David stuck his head out the window and began singing at the top of his voice, his hair blowing in the wind.

-I wanted to ask, “What on Earth are you doing?”
-Then I realized David was celebrating his freedom.
-The wind rushing through your hair isn’t something you experience in the joint.
-Or was it because David was bi-polar?
-I do not know.
+I wanted to ask, “What on Earth are you doing?” … then I realized David was simply celebrating his freedom.
+He was happy beyond words.

-David loved nature, horses especially.
+David loved animals, especially horses.
 He once treated me to a long trail ride at a ranch west of Calgary.
-The man wanted to say ‘thanks’ for believing in him.
+I’m guessing he wanted to say ‘thanks’ for believing in him.
 David loved the trail ride.
 Not me.
-My rear end was sore, but I said not a word.
+My ass was sore, but I said not a word.

-Sonja had lived near Grande Prairie, where she met a nurse who had been a good friend of Gail Miller, the murder victim.
-Rightfully so, the nurse hated ‘killer’ David Milgaard.
-Even though she later realized David was innocent [owing to conclusive DNA evidence], the woman couldn’t stop hating the man.
-She, too, had become a victim … in this case, a victim of brainwashing.
+Sonja had lived near Grande Prairie, where she met a nurse who’d been a good friend of Gail Miller, the murder victim.
+Rightfully so, the nurse hated ‘killer’ David Milgaard — even after she found out that David was innocent [owing to conclusive DNA evidence].
+The woman just couldn’t stop hating the man.
+She, too, had become a victim — a victim of brainwashing.

 David and Marnie would eventually go their own way.

-On a trip to Europe, David met Cristina in Romania.
+On a trip to Europe, David met his second wife, Cristina, in Romania.
 David was full of life and full of secrets.
 He did not share with Cristina that he’d spent two decades in prison for murder.
 Not until Cristina sat on a couch in Winnipeg with David’s Mom, Joyce … the two going through a scrapbook … did she realize that David was well-known.
+Famous.

 Left: Joyce, Julia, David and Robert watch videos of the children on my camcorder.
 Right: David is sharing a book on the Canadian Rockies with Julia.